ARE YOU SAVING YOUR WAY TO LOSSES IN YOUR TFSA?

 If you invest in a typical one-year GIC, you are getting somewhere between 2% and 2.75% depending on the issuer.

 MICs exclusively focused on residential mortgages with a low cost structure may have the higher return and a favourable risk profile.
-MICs that include exposure to commercial real estate mortgages will often have a higher cost structure and lower return.
+MICs that include exposure to commercial real estate mortgages might have a higher cost structure or different returns.

 Holding cash in a TFSA means losses due to inflation and the opportunity cost of missed investment returns, neither of which serve you as a saver.
 And it means that you aren’t taking full advantage of this registered account for your own benefit.